 Overcome Fear Story

 by Sabrina Quairoli

-While waiting to begin the uphill climb, I noticed that all of the people on the trail were in their little groups; each group not talking to the next.
-The guide that approached us stood six-foot-tall, was barefoot with a bare chest and a thick black beard.
-He told us the rules in his friendly Jamaican accent, "Everyone gathers around and hold hands.
-Remember, watch the person in front of you, so you do not lose the momentum of the human chain.
-Always be aware of everything that is going on around you while walking up the falls and watch your step."
+While waiting to begin the uphill climb, I noticed that all of the people on the trail were in their little groups, each group not talking to the next.
+The guide that approached us stood six-foot-tall and was barefoot with a bare chest and a thick black beard.
+He told us the rules in his friendly Jamaican accent, "Everyone gathers around and holds hands.
+Remember, watch the person in front of you so you do not lose the momentum of the human chain.
+Always be aware of everything that is going on around you while walking up the falls, and watch your step."

 As the guide spoke, all I could think about was how are twenty-five people going to stay hand in hand while going up this high mountain.
 I wondered what this climb would have in store for me since I couldn't see past the edge of the first plateau.
 I began to ask myself questions concerning the next level.
 Was the next plateau going to be easier?
 Was the next level going to be harder?
 Will this really work?
 I had to own up to the fact that I wouldn't know until I got up there and saw for myself.

 As we started up the falls, I became very nervous; my hands were clammy, and my body was very tense.
 Then I remembered something my parents would tell me, "Don't always take the safest route because it may deprive you of having a beautiful experience."
 I now understood what they meant.
 The water was so beautiful.
 The people were so friendly.
 So, I put my worries aside and began.

 As we moved on, I noticed that everyone was working together, helping one another move forward, receiving and giving help to one another.
 The person in front would help the person behind.
 And the person behind would be a balance for the person in front.
 If we broke the chain, everyone would stop and reconnect.
 I was amazed by this act of giving and taking with kindness and support for one another.